Mpolo-Mp/econ4002-content/Week1/week1_practice.md

 For each of the following real-world scenarios, identify which topic area from this course would be most relevant.
 Choose from: Consumer Theory, Producer Theory, Market Equilibrium, Trade Policy, Uncertainty, or Linear Programming.

-a) A farmer deciding how much fertilizer to apply to maximize profit
+a) A farmer deciding how much fertilizer to apply to maximize profit-Producer theory

-b) The government evaluating the welfare effects of removing wheat import tariffs
+b) The government evaluating the welfare effects of removing wheat import tariffs-Trade policy

-c) A household choosing between organic and conventional vegetables given their budget
+c) A household choosing between organic and conventional vegetables given their budget-Consumer theory

-d) An agricultural cooperative deciding how to allocate limited water across different crops
+d) An agricultural cooperative deciding how to allocate limited water across different crops-Linear Programming

-e) A grain trader considering whether to hedge against price risk using futures contracts
+e) A grain trader considering whether to hedge against price risk using futures contracts-Uncerainty

 ---